 The new theme song is a cover of the ‘Full House’ original theme song ‘Everywhere You Look’ by Carly Rae Jepsen (which was performed by singer/songwriter Jesse Frederick).
 The song definitely has a more modern feel that sets a new tone for ‘Fuller House’.
 We also get treated to a new verse in the song, which really helps this version feel like its own theme.
 So if you haven’t already check out the new theme song, you can hear the song below (and some really cool behind the scenes stuff in the video).
 Let me know what y’all think in the comment section!

 Hello people of the internet!!!
 On today’s ‘Monday Memos’ we’re going to talk about a new invention that I’m sure you’ve all heard of by now.
 In 2013 T.J.
 Evarts, his sisters, and his friends (aka possibly the smartest group of teens on the planet) premiered their invention the ‘SMARTwheel’ on ABC’s show ‘Shark Tank’ and thus introduced us to the future of safe driving.
 In 2010 T.J. (then 14 years old) decided to try to find a solution to the texting and driving problems that kids (and really everybody) faces.
+Not only is it dangerous but it’s also against the driving laws in Georgia and elsewhere across the nation.
+Those injured because of a distracted driver may want to pursue legal action against them.
 Over the next 6 years T.J. and his group would develop a product that will not only save lives but will change the way we drive.
 Hopefully, people will start to take note of this new invention, and will actually start to use it, as it could make people a lot safer at driving.
 This might mean that there are fewer accidents on the road.
 It won’t get rid of accidents altogether though, as accidents will always happen.
 However, it might just make driving on roads a safer place.
 As a side note, if you have been involved in a car accident recently, then you should get a lawyer involved.
 There are loads of law firms out there, such as lamber goodnow who would be more than happy to help you with your case.
 Anyway, let’s get back to talking about T.J. and his group.